JetBrains/teamcity-documentation/topics/teamcity-tweaks.md

 [//]: # (title: TeamCity Tweaks)
 [//]: # (auxiliary-id: TeamCity Tweaks)

-This page lists some of the [Configuring TeamCity Server Startup Properties](configuring-teamcity-server-startup-properties.md) which can be used to tweak certain aspects of TeamCity behavior.
-It is not recommended using any of these unless you face an issue which you expect to address by using the properties.
+This article lists some of the TeamCity [server startup properties](server-startup-properties.md) which can be used to tweak certain aspects of the TeamCity behavior. __It is not recommended using any of them, unless you face an issue which you expect to address by changing the properties__.
 Please note that the support for any of these properties can be abandoned in the future versions of TeamCity without any notice.
-Thus, if you find a property useful in your environment please let us know about that: detail your case and the properties/values used in an email sent to our [support email address](feedback.md).
+Thus, if you find a property useful in your environment, we suggest that you let us know about that.
+Detail your case and used properties/values in your [support request](feedback.md).

 ## Web Page Refresh Interval

-You can configure different polling intervals (in seconds) for different pages in the TeamCity web UI:
+You can configure different polling intervals (in seconds) for different pages in the TeamCity UI:

 <table>
 <tr>